+Ineligible for hire by the District; and

+Subject to dismissal or termination if the applicant is hired by the District or is a current employee of the District.
 03.11

 Report to the immediate supervisor damaged, lost, stolen, or vandalized school property or if District property has been used for unauthorized purposes.
 03.1321